vivocha/bot-sdk/README.md

 **TL;DR**

-A `BotFilter` is a Web service to filter/manipulate/enrich/transform `BotRequest`s and/or `BotResponse`s.
+A `BotFilter` is a micro (web) service to filter/manipulate/enrich/transform `BotRequest`s and/or `BotResponse`s.
 For example, a `BotFilter` can enrich a request calling an external API to get additional data before sending it to a BotAgent, or it can filter a response coming from a BotAgent to transform data before forwarding it to the user chat.

 Basically, to write a filter you have to:

 1. Instantiate a `BotFilter` specifying a `BotRequestFilter` or a `BotResponseFilter`.
 These are the functions containing your logic to manipulate/filter/enrich requests to bots and responses from them.
 Inside them you can call, for example, external web services, access to DBs, transform data and do whatever you need to do to achieve your application-specific goal.
-A `BotFilter` can provide a filter only for requests, only for responses or both.
+A `BotFilter` can provide a filter only for requests, only for responses or both;
 2. run the `BotFilter` service through its `listen()` method, it exposes a Web API; the API is fully described by its Swagger specification, available at `http://<BotFilter-Host>:<port>/swagger.json`.

 ---

 ## [BotAgent](#botagent)

-A `BotAgent` represents an abstract Bot implementation and it directly communicates with a particular Bot / NLP platform (like Dialogflow, IBM Watson Assistant, formerly Conversation, and so on...).
+A `BotAgent` represents an abstract Bot implementation and it directly communicates with a particular Bot / NLP platform (like Dialogflow, IBM Watson Assistant, Microsoft Bots, and so on...).
 In the Vivocha model, a Bot is represented by a function with the following signature:

 In Typescript: